One to one relationship in laravel

 }

 Here, we have used save and create a method to store data in both models.
-For both methods, first of all, we will create employee model and then create and attach addresses to employee using one to one relationship.
+For both methods, first of all, we will create an employee model and then create and attach addresses to employees using one to one relationships.

 Retrieve Data into One to One Relationship

-In below code snippet, we will see how to retrieve data from both models using the Eloquent relationship.
-You can use below code in any PHP class.
+In below code snippet below, we will see how to retrieve data from both models using the Eloquent relationship.
+You can use the below code in any PHP class.

 $employeeAddress = Employee::find(1)->address;